chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "PROJECT NOTE": "Mirror TogglePytestSkipIntention patterns for class structure, resources, and tests.", "NEW INSTRUCTION": "WHEN adding a new intention THEN first implement intention class and its tests before UI toggles" }

+[2025-12-11 08:42] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "scan project (duplicate), update status (duplicate)", "MISSING STEPS": "add tests, modify implementation",
+    "BOTTLENECK": "No failing test reproduces the '*' and named-argument issue.", "PROJECT NOTE": "Variadic tests cover '*' and '/' but not enforcing named argument creation when '*' makes params keyword-only; add a targeted test for that call-site behavior.", "NEW INSTRUCTION": "WHEN all related tests pass but inbox notes a bug THEN write a minimal failing test first" }

+[2025-12-11 09:12] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "review target, add tests, run build", "BOTTLENECK": "Availability was delegated to the target without verifying/adjusting target coverage or adding tests.", "PROJECT NOTE": "IntroduceParameterObjectTarget centralizes caret-position eligibility and should be the single source of truth.", "NEW INSTRUCTION": "WHEN expanding caret-position availability THEN implement logic in IntroduceParameterObjectTarget and add tests"
+}

+[2025-12-11 09:16] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "update refactoring action availability, add tests", "BOTTLENECK": "Caret-on-name and call-callee positions were not validated by tests.", "PROJECT NOTE": "BaseRefactoringAction needs isEnabledOnElementInsideEditor to delegate to IntroduceParameterObjectTarget.isAvailable.", "NEW INSTRUCTION": "WHEN tests cover only parameter positions THEN add tests for name and call callee" }